Why Does God Allow Suffering?

 “The greatest among you will be your servant; for those who exalt themselves will be humbled, and those who humble themselves will be exalted.” —Matthew 23: 11-12

-Compassion is yet another gift which suffering helps to appropriate.
+Compassion is yet another gift that suffering helps to appropriate.
 “Compassion” means “to suffer with.”
 No matter how compassion is manifested, it always has the capacity to impart dignity.

 There is only one hitch.
 We generally have to be suffering in order to receive compassion.
 When you really think about it, you can only receive “the loving sympathy for suffering which naturally gives rise to comfort” when you are suffering!